graphteon/juriko-cli/docs/MCP_INTEGRATION.md

 # MCP (Model Context Protocol) Integration

-JURIKO CLI now supports MCP (Model Context Protocol) integration, allowing you to connect to local and remote MCP servers to extend the AI's capabilities with additional tools and resources.
+KILOCODE CLI now supports MCP (Model Context Protocol) integration, allowing you to connect to local and remote MCP servers to extend the AI's capabilities with additional tools and resources.

 ## Overview